A Guide to Mutual Funds for People Who Don’t Speak Wall Street

 You might recognize names such as Vanguard, Fidelity, T. Rowe Price, and Schwab.
 These are mutual fund companies.
 You can go straight to their websites, open a brokerage account and start investing in their mutual funds.

 Index funds are mutual funds that aren’t actively managed.
 Hence, no advisers make a commission on them, and you don’t have any managers to pay, making the average expense ratio on an equity index fund 0.09%.

 Index funds aren’t designed to beat the market.
 They’re filled with equities that will mirror the market.
-The average annual return might be lower than managed funds, but without all the fees, the principle is able to earn more compounding interest.
-(Spoiler alert: Actively managed funds usually don’t beat the market, so you shouldn’t be afraid of their passive management style.
+Without all the fees, your principle is able to generate more compounding earnings.
+Plus, actively managed funds usually don’t beat the market, so you shouldn’t be afraid of their passive management style.

 When you invest in an actively managed fund, you’re typically invested in just one mutual fund that changes over time.
 Because the makeup of index funds rarely changes, most experts recommend having several in your portfolio.

 Not all investment advisers are created equal, either.
 If you want someone to guide you in the investing process, but don’t want the high fees associated with most mutual funds, there are fee-only advisers.

 Fee-only financial advisers — not the same as fee-based — charge an hourly rate or monthly retainer for their services.
 They don’t take commissions, so they can be impartial to any particular fund.

 You pay them $150 to $300 per hour, and they will assemble the best — and cheapest — portfolio for you, personalized to your life goals.